steven-meehan/sm-blog/source/_drafts/arrival-23.md

 prompt: ' => , , '
 showKofiSuport: false
 ---
-From the moment the survivors of the Novan rallied together to find a way off the planet, Talia wanted to have a life with Marcus.
-This choice soured her relationship with Kethra and kept Talia firmly entrenched in the Eastern Region, caring for her husband, growing family, and her small herd of livestock.
-However, with Kethra’s march into the unknown, Talia finally marches into the Western Region to assist her husband.<!-- more --> Did Talia follow Nathaniel’s command to help jumpstart the underperforming breeders?
+Ever since the survivors of the Novus rallied to searching for an escape, Talia desired a life with Marcus.
+That choice ruined her relationship with Kethra.
+It also ensured that Talia stayed in the Eastern Region to care for her husband, her growing family, and her small herd of livestock.
+But after Kethra marched off into the horizon, Talia finds herself in the Western Region to assist her husband.<!-- more --> Did Talia follow Nathaniel’s command to help jumpstart the underperforming breeders?
 Or did she go to help expedite her husband’s return home?

 <div class="center">